Parent Visitors Back to Main Bunking Philosophy

 LETTERS FROM CAMPERS

-Campers are required to write home twice a week.
+Chanichim (campers) are required to write home twice a week.
 Due to our location, letters sent through the USPS may take additional time to arrive home.
-As a result, when you read a letter from your camper, the news is old.
-To help with delivery of mail, we suggest that you provide your child with self addressed, pre-stamped envelopes and/or postcards and/or ensure that they know how to address mail.
+As a result, when you read a letter from your child, the news is old.
+To help with the delivery of mail, we suggest that you provide your child with self-addressed, pre-stamped envelopes and/or postcards and/or ensure that they know how to address mail.
 Camp will provide a pre-stamped postcard on the first day of camp, knowing this is the quickest way for you to receive the first hello!
-If you have concerns from a letter that you receive, please call Camp and ask to speak to your child’s Yoetzet.
+If you have concerns about a letter that you receive, please call Camp and ask to speak to your child’s Yoetzet.

 LETTERS TO CAMPERS